Sheep-y/Modnix/DESIGN_DOC.md

 For future versions

 - Disable mods without deleting them.
-- Mod info with supported languages, and the usual crowd.
 - Mod settings, in a different file from mod info, so that mod info can be updated without changing settings.
 - Replace ppdefmodifier with something more powerful.
 - Supply, on run time, a list of mods, plus Logger, Reflection, and Patching Helper.